-For the past 18years the MA Cultural Heritage and Museum Studieshas beenpreparing new professionals for the heritage and museum sectors in Northern Ireland, Ireland and GB.
+For 20 years the MA Cultural Heritage and Museum Studieshas been preparing new professionals for the heritage and museum sectors in Northern Ireland, Ireland and GB.

-Together we explore the sector knowledge and skills required to work in the heritage, museum and arts fields.
+Together we explore the sector, providing you with knowledge and skills required to work in the heritage, museum and arts fields.

 We will reflect on the achievements of our graduates working in learning and outreach, curatorship, conservation, and management.
 Our alumni work in National Museums Northern Ireland, local museums and heritage sites, the National Trust as well as in museums in Dublin, Scotland and England.

 By exploring arts, heritage, museums and exhibition practices with us, you will be prepared for the next stage in your career.

 All modules are taught on the Belfast campus where you will find excellent teaching rooms, library facilities, and catering provision.

 The campus located close to many arts, heritage and museum attractions in the city such as The MAC, Northern Ireland War Memorial, Titanic Belfast, Linen Hall Library, Crumlin Road Gaol and PRONI.

 This programme is assessed through coursework which is designed to assess your achievement of the module’s stated learning outcomes.
 You can expect to receive timely feedback on all coursework assessment.